khannatanmai/basic-rdb-sql/README.md

 ## Order of Execution (Pipeline)
 - Parse Query
 - Check if multiple tables
+- [IF WHERE]
+- Execute Select ALL for all tables mentioned in query
+- Execute Where on output of SELECT ALL
 - Execute Select Query (Multiple if multiple tables and combine together)
+- [IF NOT WHERE]
-- Execute Where on Output of Select
+- Execute Select Query (Multiple if multiple tables and combine together)
 - If DISTINCT, Remove all but one copy of same tuples
 - Execute Aggregate on Output of Where